Home » blog » How To Create a Successful Dropshipping Business Plan (A Step-by-Step Guide)

 3. Market Analysis

 If you are looking to pitch your business to potential investors, you need to prove to them that you’ve done some background research.
-This is where the market research and analysis section comes in handy.
-It is a crucial section because it shows that you’ve thoroughly researched your industry, target audience, and competitors.
+This is a crucial section because it shows that you’ve thoroughly researched your industry, target audience, and competitors.
 It should include:

 • Industry overview: A broad view of your industry, its trends, and potential growth.